Lizz0648/Lana-Del-Rey-Data-Analysis/README.md

 Tempo metrics measure the speed and rhythmic structure of a track, fundamentally dictating its emotional feel and physical impact.
 Intensity : the level of emotional power, force, or energy being expressed Instrumentalness :  a metric  that measures the likelihood a track contains no vocals.
+Danceability and Emotional Intensity : When danceability and emotional intensity are combined, they create a song’s physical and psychological impact.
+Together, they form a matrix that predicts exactly how a listener will react both in their body and in their mind.
+Musical Key : musical key is the specific musical family of notes that a song uses to build its melody and harmony.